achrafkr/Data-Visualization/README.md

 System requirements are generally basic and in specific cases where GPUs are used, it may be possible to run the project code using either the CPU or on a cloud environment in case the CPU becomes insufficient.

 The required libraries are listed at the beginning of each notebook.
 We also recommend installing the [`Tensorflow`](https://docs.anaconda.com/free/working-with-conda/applications/tensorflow/) library.
-It is advisable to check for compatibility between certain versions of the libraries used in each project, with particular attention to numpy, matplotlib, seaborn and tensorflow.
+It is advisable to check for compatibility between certain versions of the libraries used in each project, with particular attention to `numpy`, `matplotlib`, `seaborn` and `tensorflow`.

 ## 3. Status
   1. **Football_stats** notebook is 100% complete.